cs21x/python/psets/3/cipher.md

 # Caesar Cipher

+In this problem set you will need to devise your own algorithms and will practice using recursion to solve a non-trivial problem.

 ## Background

 Encryption is the process of obscuring information to make it unreadable without special knowledge.
 For centuries, people have devised schemes to encrypt messages — some better than others — but the advent of the computer and the Internet revolutionized the field.
 These days, it's hard not to encounter some sort of encryption, whether you are buying something online or logging into Athena.